David William STEER

 Despite the head of the family speaking only English, Mary must have had a great amount of pride in her ability to speak Welsh and brought all their children up to be able to speak both Welsh and English.

-A family member has placed an entry in the visitor’s book that contains more information about Davis Steer.
+A family member has placed an entry in the visitor’s book that contains more information about David Steer.
 Please see entry No 20.

 Matter of interest regarding Five Points cemetery, Lechelle, Bapaume